thl-texts/tibetan_text_scripts/README.md

 of the document.

 The document template used is in the `resources` folder.
 It is `tibtext-styled-tpl.docx`.

+## Spliting into Texts
+Sometimes the Sambhota texts received are volumes or volume "chunks" that need to be broken up into individual texts.
+For the Kama I wrote a script that did this, which may work for other collections.
+This script is `split_into_texts.py` All documents to be processed should be put in the `in` folder and the results will go in the `out` folder.
+There are two global variables of note. `filefilterstr` is the file name prefix for the files to process in the IN folder, assuming they all begin with the same string such as "KAMA". `text_break_string` is the string used to split the chunks into texts.
+This is the universal string that separates two texts in a document.
+For the KAMA it was '༄༅'.
+Further modifications will need to be done to break on the 'བཞུགས་སོ།' since the line just before will also need to be included in the subsequent text.
+This has not yet been implemented.

 **NOTE**: It is _important_ that the styles be up-to-date.
 Download the latest Word doc template with THL Styles from [this Google Docs link](https://drive.google.com/open?id=1e5BL8fZym-YnbQTyN-qpWDu5nbqqn98i) (It is in the folder